greyblake/vim-preview/README.markdown

 * Make more unique names for temporary files than just base name ending with `.html`.
 There should be `vim_preview` prefix, PID of Vim and number of buffer to guarantee avoiding conflicts.
 * Add ability to use alternative gems for processing markdown and other formats.
+* Handle exception when 'rubygems' is not found.

 ## Credits